SaiManojTata/Heuristic-Algorithms/README.md

 Task was to work on any three such heuristic algorithmic problems.

+---
+### Abstract
+Abstract—This paper covers three heuristic algorithms in optimization, consisting of the Travelling Salesman Problem using a heuristic approach (Simulated Annealing), Tabu-Search heuristic and Ant Colony Optimization (ACO) heuristic for the Knapsack Problem.

+---

 Tata Sai Manoj - Travelling Salesman Problem <br>
 Velagala Krishna Sai Deepak Reddy - Tabu Search <br>
 Kethari Narasimha Vardhan - The Knapsack Problem <br>